ZiyadMousa-99/PIC18-Microcontroller-/README.md

-# Microcontroller-Project
+# PIC18(Microcontroller)-Project
-The idea of our project is to prevent suffocation in closed places, whenever gas or smoke detected, By turning on a fan on 220V by using relay and sensor to discovered smoke and gas.
+The project talks about how to prevent suffocation in closed places, whenever gas or smoke is detected, By turning on a fan on 220V by using a relay and sensor to discover smoke and gas.